alessandriniluca/postget/README.md

 ## Roadmap

 - [ ] Support for custom digitation speed (standard time plus or minus epsilon)
+- [ ] Thinking to move to poetry for better dependencies management and reproducibility
 - [ ] Support for both dark and light themes
 - [ ] Re-implement headless feature